homeymusic/mami.codi.R/README.md

 reference tone.
 Long relative cycles are predicted to sound unpleasant and short relative cycles are predicted to sound pleasant.

-MaMi.CoDi creates two estimates of the chord’s period: a temporal estimate and a spatial estimate.
+MaMi.CoDi creates two estimates of the chord’s period: a frequency estimate and a period estimate.

-For the temporal (i.e. phase-locking or frequency) estimate the reference tone is the smallest frequency.
+For the frequency (i.e. phase-locking or frequency) estimate the reference tone is the smallest frequency.
 Small frequencies are low tones and are detected by the inner ear hair cells closest to the apex of the cochlea, which is the end furthest from the source of the wave.

-For the spatial (i.e. rate-place or wavelength) estimate, the reference tone is the smallest wavelength.
-Small wavelengths are high tones and are detected by the inner ear hair cells closest to the base of the cochlea, which is the end closest to the middle ear, the source of the wave.
+For the period (i.e. rate-place or wavelength) estimate, the reference tone is the smallest wavelength.
+Small periods are high tones and are detected by the inner ear hair cells closest to the base of the cochlea, which is the end closest to the middle ear, the source of the wave.